sgmurphy/wordpress-plugins/gosmtp/readme.txt

 4. **Email Logs Wizard** check the emails sent with this wizard.

 == Changelog ==

+= 1.0.6 (April 20, 2023) =
+* [Task] Tested compatibility with WordPress 6.5.
+The plugin is fully compatible with WordPress 6.5.
+* [Task] Changed the plugins License to GNU GPLv3 or later.

 = 1.0.5 (Nov 29, 2023) =
 * [Task] Tested compatibility with WordPress 6.4.
 The plugin is fully compatible with WordPress 6.4.